openwisp/ansible-openwisp2/README.md

     [openwisp2]
     openwisp2.mydomain.com

-Substitute `openwisp2.mydomain.com` with your hostname (ip addresses are allowed as well).
+Substitute `openwisp2.mydomain.com` with your hostname - **DO NOT REPLACE `openwisp2.mydomain.com` WITH AN IP ADDRESS**, otherwise email sending through postfix will break, causing 500 internal server errors on some operations.

 Create playbook file
 --------------------